miroshQa/rittli.nvim/README.md

 ### 1. Create global tasks
 1. Create "tasks" folder inside your user configuration directory in the "lua" folder.
 2. Create lua files what return lua table with the field "tasks", where your own tasks defined.
-3. Use this example below it covers all available task field

 ```lua
 -- ~/user/.config/nvim/lua/tasks/some_tasks.lua